 Are you doing a good job?
 Are you happy with your progress in life?
 In my masterclass for the National Association of Black Accountants Twin Cities Chapter, the audience fell silent when the questions appeared on the screen.
-In today's busy culture, we can get focused on tasks and lose sight of our vision, goals, and values.
+In today's busy culture, we can focus on tasks and lose sight of our vision, goals, and values.

 Do you know what you want and how to make it happen?

 Did you know during our early childhood, we soak up everything we hear, and our young brains believe everything we feed it?
 During these years, if we teach our minds a love of learning, health, and kindness, we develop our most strong beliefs about what we deserve and who we are.
-At the same time, if we are exposed to negativity, doubt, or fear, we can take on life-limiting, beliefs, and habits that can stick with us for the rest of our lives.
+At the same time, if we are exposed to negativity, doubt, or fear, we can take on life-limiting beliefs and habits that can stick with us for the rest of our lives.

 All of this information stays in our subconscious, and it's there to keep us safe.
-It's how we learn that the fire is hot by burning our hand, or how we know not to talk to strangers because our parents drilled that fear home for us every single day.
+It's how we learn that the fire is hot by burning our hands, or how we know not to talk to strangers because our parents drilled that fear home for us every single day.
 In reality, some of these beliefs hold us back in life and keep us in a state of fear and ignorance.